Stepping Into the Unknown With Courage

 When someone close to us is stepping into a challenge, what do we often say?
 “You’ve got this.”
 But Moses models something different.
 He doesn’t say, “Joshua, you’re smart enough, tough enough, resourceful enough.”
 He says, “God’s got you.”

-In your relationships and leadership, what kind of encouragement are you giving?
-Are you inflating egos with self-reliance, or pointing people toward the unshakable presence of God who goes before them?
+In my relationships and leadership, I'm learning to give encouragement differently.
+Not inflating egos with self-reliance, but pointing people toward the unshakable presence of God who goes before them.

-At work, this means reminding your team that their value doesn’t hinge on a single presentation, product launch, or client reaction.
-At home, it means speaking life into your kids or spouse, not by promising smooth paths but by promising that God will not abandon them in rough ones.
+At work, this means reminding my team that their value doesn’t hinge on a single presentation, product launch, or client reaction.
+At home, it means speaking life into my kids or spouse, not by promising smooth paths but by promising that God won't abandon them in rough ones.

 Encouragement done right doesn’t just lift someone for the moment; it anchors them for the journey.